sjmeverett/rethink-plus/README.md

 let doc = await table.get('07290fa5-1691-430c-a397-111575370881');
 ```

-If, for some weird reason, you wanted to use the callback interface like it was 2014, you could do that too:
+If you wanted to use the callback interface like it was 2014, you could do that too:

 ```js
 db